 A pair of power stations nearby.
 Ironbridge A has long since gone the way and Ironbridge B will soon no longer be, eventually resting in pieces by 2023.
 With or without the cooling towers in view, the town retains an industrial vibe.

-[1] Definitely without, these days, it seems they came down in December 2019.
+As for the view of the cooling towers, that will be definitely without, these days, it seems they came down in December 2019.

 There are more museums here than you can shake an iron pipe at.
 If all things old and industrial genuinely get you excited, the best bet looks to be a year's membership for the day.
-These can be bought at any of the 10 main attractions but, saying that, everybody arranges everything online these days, right kids?
+These can be bought at any of the 10 main attractions but, saying that, everybody arranges everything online these days, right zedders?

 There's no point trying to delay the inevitable so here's the bridge that named that toon...
 Ironbridge!...
 'Say what you see!'